architecture4js/RestrictedStore/README.md

 * `strong` - the clone has the form and structure of the source data model.
 * `weak`  - the clone contains the same data as the model does; but it can have another structure.
 For example, the array can be sorted in a different way or contain additional elements.
 If the clone is the object, it can contain additional attributes.

-It is also possible to send a notification via callback, into which comes the unchangeable state of the model.
+It is also possible to send a notification via callback, into which comes the unchangeable projection of the model.

 ##Dependencies
 `Object.observe` is used as the basis for functioning.
 That is why in case of need it is possible to use any polyfill that contains `Object.observe` and `Array.observe`.

 ##Idea
-Any module of your app can get the data from the model (state or an interactive clone) and track its changes via `modelID`.
+Any module of your app can get the data from the model (projection or an interactive clone) and track its changes via `modelID`.
 But it is possible to change the model only with the module that wrapped the model in **Store**.

 This brings several limitations to the application architecture, which lead to **single direction data flow** (like *Flux*).